COIG-CQIA: Quality is All You Need for Chinese Instruction Fine-tuning: Safety Evaluation

-We explore the impact of data sources on model safety by evaluating our models on SafetyBench.
-Models trained on CQIA-Subset scores the highest within CQIA series, surpassing GPT-3.5-turbo-0613.
-Model trained on Social Media\& Forums such as Douban, Zhihu, and Xhs perform moderate safety scores, we conjecture this is due to the diversity and openness of social media content, which also highlights the risks of harmful information.
-Additionally, models trained on Wiki-style data tend to perform lower safety scores, potentially reflecting the limited diversity within professional data sources, leading to poor performance on safety issues outside specialty domains.
+Table \ref{tab:safetybench} shows that model trained on \data outperforms GPT-3.5-turbo-0613.
+Models trained on social media and forum data (e.g., Douban, Zhihu, and Xiaohongshu) achieved moderate safety scores, likely due to the diverse and open nature of social media content, which may cause potential harmfulness.
+Interestingly, models trained on Wiki-style data tended to score lower.
+We hypothesize that this may be due to the limited diversity of instruction within professional data sources, leading to poor performance on safety which is outside of specialized domains.